envite-consulting/CarboNata/README.md

   - (Optional) If you want to use an AWS EKS cluster configured according to Camunda and setup your ``.kubeconf`` accordingly
     - Use ``terraform init`` and ``terraform apply`` in the ``tf/eks`` of the project and afterwards setup C8
 - (Camunda 8) When everything is finished you can access the following
+  - (🗡️ Convenience 🗡️) Execute the script ``tf/scripts/forwards.sh`` to open all needed port-forwards in the background
+  - Port-forwards needed for local dev:
   - (🗡️ Important 🗡️) If you have Camunda Identity and Keycloak enabled you should keep the ports of these open via:
     - ``kubectl port-forward -n camunda svc/camunda-platform-keycloak 18080:80`` and ``kubectl port-forward -n camunda svc/camunda-platform-identity 8080:80`` afterwards via ``localhost:8083`` and creds ``demo:demo``
   - Camunda Operate via: